-Can I trade my Marriott Vacation Club Resales week for Marriott Reward/Destination Points?
+Can I trade my Marriott Vacation Club Resales week for Marriott Reward (now called Bonvoy) or Destination Points?

 If you are purchasing a Marriott Vacation Club European resort timeshare directly from Marriott Vacation Club currently the weeks will be enrolled automatically at no enrollment charge.

 Another way to enrol for free is if you purchase another Marriott Vacation Club timeshare week in Europe or Destination Points in America of similar/equivalent value, in terms of number of Destination Points, directly with Marriott Vacation Club, as a purchase incentive to pay the full price they may enrol, subject to terms and conditions, all of your existing portfolio including Resales.